 Students are required to adhere to standard precautions pertaining to safety and personal protective equipment.
-Students are required to wear scrub jackets and carry gloves and masks, if not available in clinical site.
-Students are required to utilize personal protective equipment (i.e. mask, gloves...), and radiation protection equipment, lead aprons or gloves, when applicable. (i.e. exposure to blood and body fluids and radiation exposure).
+Students are required to utilize personal protective equipment i.e., mask, gloves, gowns etc., and radiation protection equipment, lead aprons or gloves, when applicable. (i.e., exposure to blood and body fluids and radiation exposure).